 Some put their homes up for sale and tried to move, others went on medication to take their mind off it, and in the U.K., there have even been three suicides related to it.

-Doctors provided inadequate explanations ranging from tinnitus, to people focusing too hard on background noises.
-Those hearing it say that ear plugs do nothing to silence it, leading some to believe the source is causing vibrations throughout sufferers’ bodies.
+Doctors provided inadequate explanations ranging from tinnitus to people focusing too hard on background noises.
+Those who hear it say earplugs do nothing to silence it, leading some to believe the source is causing vibrations throughout sufferers’ bodies.

 Zug Island is considered Detroit’s Area 51 and every attempt to illuminate operations conducted there is met with staunch resistance from the government and corporations.
 The island, which was once a Native American burial ground, is heavily guarded by the companies operating there as well as the Department of Homeland Security.
 Spokespersons for companies operating on Zug Island refuse to disclose their operations, while also denying the possibility they could be the source of the hum.